-Our very popular STEM workshops for schools have been used to support the digital curriculum for years, and over the last year they became virtual.
-Now, we have adapted our workshops to meet your school’s needs until we can deliver in-person sessions once again.
+Our very popular STEM and Computer Science workshops for schools have been used to support the digital curriculum for years, and they can be delivered virtually or in-person, depending on your school’s needs.
 All workshops are fully funded through support from the Welsh Government.

 Unplugged workshops – no computer is needed